Do you sometimes wish that dinner could just magically appear on the table when you walk in the door at night?

 Throw the meat (without dropping it…) on the grill to get that fire-kissed flavor.
 It makes for a really easy meal, and you don’t even have to dirty a dish to do it.

 I love to grill up vegetables alongside the meat to make even less work for myself.
-You can choose to grill whatever is in season, from asparagus to carrots, artichokes to leeks, fennel and summer squash.
+You can choose to grill whatever is in season, from asparagus to broccoli, artichokes to leeks, fennel and summer squash.
+If you’re tired of grilling, turn to the pressure cooker for another appliance that will help you save time and energy.
+I love pressure cooked carrots!

 When it comes to getting dinner on the table easily, this is about as close as we can get to those magical fairies swooping in to do it all for us.Print